- presented by

 Wireless - Preston Schoenberger

-Preston Schoenberger has been with Telus for over 15 years; for the past 6 years he’s been a dedicated Wireless Customer Systems Engineering Specialist.
+Preston Schoenberger has been with Telus for over 16 years; for the past 7 years he’s been a dedicated Wireless Customer Systems Engineering Specialist.
 His role is diverse and includes providing technical expertise, industry best practices, and product guidance on mobile deployments, with a focus on Internet of Things (IoT), Jasper, LTE-M, NB-IoT, eSIM technologies and 5G roadmap.
-It also involves logical design of private wireless networks (APN’s) connecting to AWS, Azure and other.
-Previous to his Wireless CSES role - Preston was the lead Technology Consultant with TELUS managing the LAN for the David Thompson Health Region/Alberta Health Services (in Red Deer).
-He worked in a 24/7 on-call support rotation set-up to ensure network systems for over 60 healthcare sites operated continuously at peak performance.
-He completed projects involving quality of service (QOS), high availability (HA) configuration, OSPF routing, VoIP, security HW/SW upgrading, and network implementation.
+His role also involves logical design of private wireless networks (APN’s) connecting to AWS, Azure and other.